C++ Basics

 Common use cases

-1. Memoization / caches — cache an expensive computation; the cached value is internal, not observable.
+1. Memoization / caches — cache an expensive computation; cached value is internal, not observable.

 2. Lazy initialization — defer constructing a heavy member until first access.

-3. Mutex inside const methods — to make const methods thread-safe, the mutex itself must be lockable, which requires it to be mutable.
+3. Mutex inside const methods — locking requires the mutex itself to be mutable.

-4. Reference-counted handlesstd::shared_ptr's control block updates a count even when the pointed-to object is const.
+4. Reference-counted handlesstd::shared_ptr's control block updates a count even when the pointee is const.

 5. Debug instrumentation — access counters, timing data, etc.